sgmurphy/wordpress-plugins/booking/readme.txt

 For more information, see the [full release notes](https://wpbookingcalendar.com/changelog/).

 == Upgrade Notice ==
+= 9.9 =
+Explore a fresh look for Admin UI's 'Top Tabs,' offering a spacious and user-friendly interface.
+Now, integrate PayPal Standard Checkout for diverse payment options.
+Efficiently manage pricing with the new 'Prices' menu.
+Simplify availability settings in the consolidated 'Availability' menu.

 = 9.8 =
 Get ready for our biggest update yet!
 Enjoy a new booking engine, improved performance, structured settings, an enhanced UI, and a smoother booking process with the new booking confirmation section.
 Paid versions bring features like time-slot capacity for multiple bookings per time-slot and more.